-LEARNING OUTCOMES ASSESSMENT METHODS

-KNOWLEDGE: Develop an understanding of Quizzes that both test an understanding of

-basic concepts and that require students to

-express their understanding by solving short problems.

-1 11 7 Student presentations of questions tied to

-topics covered in class and to timely

-, relevant issues; students use MS-Excel to

-analyze problems and demonstrate results

-in class.

-INTEGRATION: Apply the tools acquired in the

-course to be able to build upon an understanding

-of financial management across disciplines, both

-- of financial forecasting and risk

-management.

-Group assignments which encourage

-student discussion and sharing of ideas and

-solving; develop a respect for diverse viewpoints perspectives.

-and apply the skills and concepts covered in the

-course to the analysis of related issues and

-concepts in other disciplines

-Research projects which require students to

-1 1 1 use online data-bases and information

-• • • • • • • • • • • • • • • • • • • • technology to analyze the issue and to draw conclusions.
+LEARNING OUTCOMES ASSESSMENT METHODS Quizzes that both test an understanding of basic concepts and that require students to express their understanding by solving short problems.
+SKILLS: Develop and apply the tools of financial forecasting; to be able to critically analyze and discuss risk management issues; develop the ability to construct a complete plan of action/response to a business situation.
+Student presentations of questions tied to topics covered in class and to timely relevant issues; students use MS-Excel to analyze problems and demonstrate results in class. course to be able to build upon an understanding of financial management across disciplines, both in the Research projects which require students to select and define an issue and examine possible solutions, drawing upon the tools of financial forecasting and risk management. , , , , , , , , , , , , , , , , , , , , Group assignments which encourage student discussion and sharing of ideas and perspectives.